Capture stunning shots on your next trip with these essential tips for travel photography; from camera settings to composition and lighting.

 Once you know all the details, consider yourself ready.

-Local people might be one of the most intriguing aspects of traveling.
+Local people might be one of the most intriguing aspects of traveling, but this is one of the more important tips for travel photography.
 Their raw beauty and often unconventional lifestyles mesmerize photographers and make for some top-tier images.

 However, never try to snap a picture without their permission – this is just plain rude.
 The key is to talk to the people first, provided that you know the language or have someone to translate back and forth.
 Only after you establish some semblance of connection, ask them for a picture.